 These 'City Briefs' are based on the inception phase of Mistra Urban Futures' comparative project: 'Implementing the New Urban Agenda and The Sustainable Development Goals: Comparative Urban Perspectives'.
 Cities' interpretation, implementation and engagement with the New Urban Agenda (NUA) and the Sustainable Development Goals (SDGs) form the basis for this project.
+It is partly based on the outcome of the 2015 pilot project where the then suggested targets and indicators for SDG 11 - the Urban Goal - were tested against the realities in a number of cities in Europe, Africa and Asia.

-Cities participating in the comparative project are Cape Town (South Africa), Gothenburg (Sweden), Kisumu (Kenya), Malmö (Sweden), Sheffield (UK), as well as new partners in Shimla (India) (through the social enterprise, Nagrika) and Buenos Aires (Argentina) (through the New School's Observatory on Latin America).
+Cities participating to date in the comparative project are Cape Town (South Africa), Sheffield (UK), Gothenburg (Sweden), Kisumu (Kenya) as well as new partners in Shimla (India) (through the social enterprise, Nagrika) and Buenos Aires (Argentina) (through the New School's Observatory on Latin America).
 An in-depth analysis and research is being carried out in each city, in parallel with a comparative component, with all cities involved in cross-city learning and interaction.

 The present project started in 2017 and will continue until at least the end of 2019.
-The aim is to work actively with cities to support their understanding and implementation of the SDGs and the NUA, and to facilitate cross-city learning and interaction between the seven participating cities.
+The aim is to work actively with cities to support their understanding and implementation of the SDGs and the NUA, and to facilitate cross-city learning and interaction between the six participating cities.
 The findings, conclusions and results will also be used as feedback to ongoing UN revisions of targets and indicators.

-The range of issues encompassed by the New Urban Agenda, SDG11 and the urban elements of other Goals makes this comparative Mistra Urban Futures' project comprehensive and provides a holistic perspective on urban sustainability.
+The range of issues encompassed by the New Urban Agenda, SDG11 and the urban elements of other Goals makes this comparative Mistra Urban Futures project comprehensive and provides a holistic perspective on urban sustainability.
 It also reflects Mistra Urban Futures' approach of co-producing knowledge with different stakeholders and working between the local and global - in this case, with the global initially informing the local while the co-production approach with the respective municipalities in turn feeds back to inform the global.